nikolay508/nikolay508/README.md

 - **High School** - Second English Language High School "Thomas Jefferson" (Graduated)<br><br>

 # 💻 Work
+- **Backend Developer at Dreamshot** - Working on and developing the backend of the games we build, I contribute by writing sustainable code, crafting precise tests, and ensuring everything runs smoothly.
+I collaborate closely with designers and developers, conduct code reviews, and troubleshoot technical issues.<br><br>
 - **Intern Software Developer at Unimenty** - Contributed to the development of a startup platform that connects high school students with university mentors.
 Developed frontend and backend features, integrating UI designs, and optimizing performance while collaborating with designers and engineers.<br><br>
-- **Intern Front-End Developer at Cost-Effective** - Working as intern I contributed to a real estate app by developing features, collaborating with designers and developers, conducting code reviews, and troubleshooting technical issues.<br><br>
 - **Programming Lecturer at SoftUni** - I have the opportunity to introduce and teach a lot of new students to build their problem-solving skills and develop strong understanding of programming.<br><br>

 # 🚀 Top Projects